AIMS-Ghana/python-course/_days/02_varfun.md

 Your assignment:

- - create a file in your local repository named `geom_formulae.py`
+ - create a file in your PyCharm project / local repository named `geom_formulae.py`
- - pick at least 10 other shapes or solids for geometric properties (*e.g.*, perimeter, area, volume, surface area)
+ - pick at least 10 other shapes or solids, for which you will be coding geometric formulae (*e.g.*, perimeter, area, volume, surface area)
  - implement those formulae as functions and verify the results for dimensions that you can check with pen and paper
  - challenge: who can implement the most formulae?